 The following procedures summarize the process for all disciplinary cases which are a reflection of student behavior.
 Included in such behavior is an allegation of Academic Dishonesty.

 Equity Statement

-The Colorado Community College System is committed to a procedure of equity and justice.
+Pueblo Community College (PCC) and the Colorado Community College System (CCCS) are committed to a procedure of equity and justice.
 We accept the responsibility to create an environment free from discrimination.

 Procedure

 Initiating a Conduct Process